jkentjnr/grunt-force-developer/README.md

 grunt.loadNpmTasks('grunt-force-developer');
 ```

-## The "force" task

 ### Overview

 Using grunt and the `grunt-force-developer` tasks, developers for salesforce & force.com can:

 * Manage their projects / packages in any folder structure they like.
 * Integrate the full suite of grunt tasks into their deployment process.
 * Ensure only modified code is push as part of each deployment / build allow a developer to code using any IDE, pushing changes via grunt.

+To use `grunt-force-developer` as quickly as possible, we recommend starting with the `Gruntfile.js` in examples.

 ### Folder Structures